blualg/m-ovito/doc/manual/reference/pipelines/modifiers/construct_surface_mesh.rst

   * - ``ConstructSurfaceMesh.void_region_count``
     - Number of disconnected empty regions which have *not* been counted as exterior space.

+.. _particles.modifiers.construct_surface_mesh.map_particles_to_regions:

 .. rubric:: Map particles to regions

 This option lets the modifier determine for each input particle which spatial region it is located in.
-It is only available in the :ref:`alpha-shape method <particles.modifiers.construct_surface_mesh.alpha_shape_method>`.
+It is only available for the :ref:`alpha-shape method <particles.modifiers.construct_surface_mesh.alpha_shape_method>`.

-The assignment of particles to spatial regions is output by the modifier in the form of the ``Region`` particle property, which stores a zero-based region index for each particle.
+The affiliation with spatial regions is output as a new particle property named ``Region``, which stores a zero-based region index for each particle.
-Note that the modifier will assign *every* particle of the input model to some region - including unselected particles if the option :guilabel:`Use only selected input particles` is active.
+Note that the modifier will assign *every* particle of the input structure to some region - including unselected particles if the option :guilabel:`Use only selected input particles` is active.
 Particles that are located right on a surface manifold, i.e. which are adjacent to a filled *and* an empty region, will be attributed to the filled region.
 Note that the assignment of particles to regions happens *before* the surface smoothing step of the alpha-shape algorithm, which slightly displaces the mesh vertices.
 Thus, particles may end up slightly outside the spatial region they belong to.

+In general, a particle can belong to several regions simultaneously if it is located right on the boundary between two adjacent regions.
+It may even be affiliated with more than one *filled* region if the surface mesh contains internal interfaces because it was constructed from a subdivided input structure (see :ref:`particles.modifiers.grain_segmentation` modifier).
+In such cases, the per-particle property ``Region`` described above is insufficient to represent the multiple region affiliations a particle can have.
+Therefore, the modifier also generates a membership list for each spatial region, which lists the indices of all particles affiliated with that region.
+These membership lists are accessible as global attribute ``ConstructSurfaceMesh.region_memberships``, as described in more detail in the Python documentation for the :py:attr:`~ovito.modifiers.ConstructSurfaceModifier.map_particles_to_regions` option.

 .. _particles.modifiers.construct_surface_mesh.method_comparison: